 My personal journey has been to discover that I am enough.
 I don’t need anyone or anything to prove it to me.

 Working with a business coach

 Working with a coach opened my eyes to a whole new world of possibilities.
 It led to the formation of my company called The Good Enough Mum.
 It helped me to discover my voice and my contribution to the world.
 It has given me the confidence and the skills to reach out to people.

 Working with a coach means achieving more than is possible by ourselves.
 It helps so much to have the support of someone you can turn to, someone who’s been there, done it and knows the pitfalls, and someone who will hold you accountable.

 In 2015 my family circumstances changed in a completely unexpected way.

 This was both a shock and a great gift.
 It emphasised the truth that we cannot choose our circumstances but we can choose our attitude.
 Finding out that the future was not as I expected was both a cause for grief and an opportunity to develop new coping skills.
 It gave me greater confidence because I discovered my inner strength.
 I learned to focus on what was really important to me in life and it changed my mindset from being concerned with problems to one of seeing the opportunities in life’s challenges.

 Connect with me on Social Media

-On YouTube I share insights about the ways to tackle feelings of not being good enough.
+On Vimeo I share insights about private practice marketing and the ways to tackle feelings of not being good enough.